Mitochondrion: Mitochondrial diseases

 Mitochondria-mediated oxidative stress plays a role in cardiomyopathy in type 2 diabetics.
 Increased fatty acid delivery to the heart increases fatty acid uptake by cardiomyocytes, resulting in increased fatty acid oxidation in these cells.
 This process increases the reducing equivalents available to the electron transport chain of the mitochondria, ultimately increasing reactive oxygen species (ROS) production.
 ROS increases uncoupling proteins (UCPs) and potentiate proton leakage through the adenine nucleotide translocator (ANT), the combination of which uncouples the mitochondria.
 Uncoupling then increases oxygen consumption by the mitochondria, compounding the increase in fatty acid oxidation.
 This creates a vicious cycle of uncoupling; furthermore, even though oxygen consumption increases, ATP synthesis does not increase proportionally because the mitochondria are uncoupled.
 Less ATP availability ultimately results in an energy deficit presenting as reduced cardiac efficiency and contractile dysfunction.
 To compound the problem, impaired sarcoplasmic reticulum calcium release and reduced mitochondrial reuptake limits peak cytosolic levels of the important signaling ion during muscle contraction.
 Decreased intra-mitochondrial calcium concentration increases dehydrogenase activation and ATP synthesis.
 So in addition to lower ATP synthesis due to fatty acid oxidation, ATP synthesis is impaired by poor calcium signaling as well, causing cardiac problems for diabetics.

+Mitochondria also modulate processes such as testicular somatic cell development, spermatogonial stem cell differentiation, luminal acidification, testosterone production in testes, and more.
+Thus, dysfunction of mitochondria in spermatozoa can be a cause for infertility.

+In efforts to combat mitochondrial disease, mitochondrial replacement therapy (MRT) has been developed.
+This form of in vitro fertilization uses donor mitochondria, which avoids the transmission of diseases caused by mutations of mitochondrial DNA.
+However, this therapy is still being researched and can introduce genetic modification, as well as safety concerns.
+These diseases are rare but can be extremely debilitating and progressive diseases, thus posing complex ethical questions for public policy.